SparkPost/php-sparkpost/README.md

 If you're interested in code coverage, you can add the `--coverage` flag for phpunit like so: ```phpunit --coverage-html test/output/report --bootstrap test/unit/bootstrap.php ./test/unit```

 ### Contributing
 1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
-There is a `Contributor Friendly`_ tag for issues that should be ideal for people who are not very familiar with the codebase yet.
-2. If you feel uncomfortable or uncertain about an issue or your changes, feel free to email @sigmavirus24 and he will happily help you via email, Skype, remote pairing or whatever you are comfortable with.
-3. Fork [the repository](http://github.com/SparkPost/php-sparkpost) on GitHub to start making your changes to the **master** branch (or branch off of it).
+2. Fork [the repository](http://github.com/SparkPost/php-sparkpost) on GitHub to start making your changes to the **master** branch (or branch off of it).
-4. Write a test which shows that the bug was fixed or that the feature works as expected.
+3. Write a test which shows that the bug was fixed or that the feature works as expected.
-5. Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to [AUTHORS](https://github.com/SparkPost/php-sparkpost/blob/master/AUTHORS.md).
+4. Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to [AUTHORS](https://github.com/SparkPost/php-sparkpost/blob/master/AUTHORS.md).